saeedfr20/digital_products/README.md

 # Digital Products

-A Django backend project for managing digital products, users, and files.
+A Django REST API for managing digital products, users, payments, subscriptions, and files.

 ---